Icinga/icingaweb2-module-training/doc/60-Icinga-Web-Libraries.md

-# Digging Deeper – The Icinga Web 2 Builtin Libraries
+# Digging Deeper – The Icinga Web Builtin Libraries

-Icinga Web 2 itself already provides some useful libraries which can be used inside of your module.
+Icinga Web itself already provides some useful libraries which can be used inside of your module.
-These libraries can be found inside of the library directory of [Icinga Web 2](https://github.com/Icinga/icingaweb2/tree/main/library/Icinga/Web)
+These libraries can be found inside of the library directory of [Icinga Web](https://github.com/Icinga/icingaweb2/tree/main/library/Icinga/Web)

 ## Useful Libraries